hhe62/UWVV/README.md

 # Documentation on Run 2 UL Processing

-## Upgrading to Run 2 UL
+## Updating to Run 2 UL
 The UWVV codes are originally for processing pre-legacy Run 2 samples and creating ntuples.
-To upgrade the codes to process Run 2 UL samples while keeping the original working codes for pre-legacy, as a temporary solution, UL versions are created for certain files, and they replace the original files during initial setup for UL (see setup instructions below).
-The main reference for upgrading to UL is the PdmV receipe: https://twiki.cern.ch/twiki/bin/view/CMS/PdmVRun2LegacyAnalysis
+To update the codes to process Run 2 UL samples while keeping the original working codes for pre-legacy, as a temporary solution, UL versions are created for certain files, and they replace the original files during initial setup for UL (see setup instructions below).
+The main reference for updating to UL is the PdmV receipe: https://twiki.cern.ch/twiki/bin/view/CMS/PdmVRun2LegacyAnalysis

-### Upgrades that have been done so far:
+### Updates that have been done so far:

 1. **Muon ID:** \
 We are no longer able to use the Muon MVA from HZZ group designed for pre-legacy (used for 2018 in pre-legacy) as it gives errors with higher CMSSW release.
 Currently for all three years the UL muon ID is set to use vertex+kinematic+type requirements + PF muon or high pt muon (used for 2016 and 2017 in pre-legacy).
 To see the muon IDs that actually get used among the ones stored in the ntuple, refer to ZZSelector codes (can be different muon ID names in different years).\